 A common practice after 1910 was for Hungarian families to take in recent immigrants primarily males.
 The husband and the boarders would work outside the home while the women would take care of the chores necessary for maintaining a household.
 The diet would lean towards meat and very few dairy, fruit or vegetables.
 Wonderful opportunities exist for more understanding of Hungarians genealogy.
 Great strides have taken place in many parts of the United States to get a better understanding of this group.
 There heritages are being preserved and new resources are being discovered daily.

-When my aunt with Alzheimer’s was over at our house last year, she didn’t know who the woman in the picture was but she with delight said, oh there’s my cat Pickles.
+When Aunt Helen with Alzheimer’s was over at our house several years ago, she didn’t know who the woman in the picture above was, but she with delight said, oh, there’s my cat Pickles.

 I am not certain what my grandparent’s religion was, but I suspect they were Catholics.

 I regret not taking time to know my family history while those who could tell it to me were still alive.
-My dad died 25 years ago and my grandparents died over 50 years ago.
-Such is the lament of a man growing old.
+My dad died 35 years ago, and my grandparents died almost 60 years ago.
+Such is the lament of an old man.
 As death comes nearer and nearer to my door, I think more and more about the past.
-I wonder…what was it like for my dad to grow up on a farm?
+I wonder . . . what was it like for my dad to grow up on a farm?
 I will never be able to ask questions like this.
 Sometimes, when we drive down US 15/127 to Bryan, I gaze off to the left as we pass the Williams-Defiance County Line.
 I try to picture my grandparents, my dad, and my aunts and uncle, working the ground and taking care of the farm.
-I wonder about their hardships, about the hard work it took to eek out a living from the flat land of Williams County Ohio
+I wonder about their hardships, about the hard work it took to eke out a living from the flat as an ironing board land of Williams County Ohio.

 I have lots of questions…